James Adeniyi

-Segun James Adeniyi (born 20 December 1992) is a Nigerian professional footballer who plays as a striker for Hapoel Petah Tikva in the Israeli Premier League.
+Segun James Adeniyi (born 20 December 1992) is a Nigerian professional footballer who plays as a striker for Bnei Sakhnin in the Israeli Premier League.

 Career

 Early career

 Adeniyi was born in Lagos, Nigeria into a Muslim family, and was raised in the Mushin neighbourhood of Lagos along with his two brothers and four sisters.
 In 2009, he was called up to a training camp hosted by the Nigeria under-17 national team, but he was later dropped and didn't make the final squad that went on to tour Qatar.

 Bylis Ballsh

 In January 2012, James joined Albanian Superliga side Bylis Ballsh, where other Nigerian players were already part of the squad, and he initially joined the club's youth team before being promoted to the first team ahead of the 2012–13 campaign.
 He made his professional debut on 23 September 2012 in an Albanian Superliga tie against FK Kukësi, coming on as an 80th-minute substitute for Shkëlzen Kelmendi in the 1–0 loss.
 Just a few days later on 26 September, James made his first professional start in an Albanian Cup tie against Tërbuni Pukë, where he also scored his first professional goal in the 2–0 win.